 The first step to sustainability is to reuse what you have as much as possible, so I’m keeping my regular old packing cubes and considering myself in packing envy of anyone who has packing cubes made from recycled water bottles, like the Quest Travel Cubes made by tentree.

-Cost is usually $45, but currently on sale for $31.50 for two cubes.
+For $31 you can get three cubes.
 Plus tentree plants 10 trees for every purchase!

 I first used this towel when I walked the Camino de Santiago.
 It fit easily into my backpack and dried very quickly.
 Usually, it would dry so quickly that I didn’t need to hang it from my backpack to dry while hiking, but it’s convenient, built-in loops make it very easy to hang from your pack while on the move.